maxim-semenko/jwd-web-app/README.md

 # jwd-web-app
 Task: **Selection committee**.
-An Candidate registers for one of the Faculties with a fixed recruitment plan, introduces points for the relevant Subjects and a Certificate.
-The results are registered by the Administrator in the Statement.
-The system calculates the amount of points and determines the Applicants enrolled in the educational institution.
+An *Candidate* registers for one of the *Faculties* with a fixed recruitment plan, introduces points for the relevant *Subjects* and a *Certificate*.
+The results are registered by the *Administrator* in the *Statement*.
+The system calculates the amount of points and determines the *Applicants enrolled* in the educational institution.

 ## Application technologies